 Blogging can be a huge business opportunity as bloggers can sell their content writing skills to big business houses who want to promote their products and services through their own blogs.

-There are plenty of self-made celebrity writers earning huge bucks so as to be able to start their own businesses.
+There are plenty of self-made celebrity writers who make money blogging and earning huge bucks to start their own businesses.

 4. Start Your Own Patiserrie Or Chocolatier Business